WojciechGw/cc65-rp6502os/README.md

 based on Jason Howard's ideas & code</br>
 https://github.com/jthwho/rp6502-shell

+All you need to test is in 'release/latest' folder

 ## Memory
 Memory area available for user programs running under OS Shell environment is $8000-$FD00 (33515 bytes).</br>
 User can build programs 'in place' with external OS shell command 'hass' (Handy ASSembler).